-Unravelling the Role of Religion in the Israel-Hamas Conflict form IR Theory Perspective
+Unravelling the Role of Religion in the Israel-Hamas Conflict from an IR Theory Perspective

 • Religion’s Central Role in the Israel-Hamas Conflict: Religion significantly shapes the motivations, tactics, and rhetoric of both sides in the conflict, from Hamas’ use of religious justifications for violence to Israel’s claims on holy lands like the Al-Aqsa Mosque.